WORK

 Before she died, she gave me her last steel tool box, which still smells of the cutting oil that she used as a drill press operator.
 It has shallow drawers with calipers, micrometers, tiny clamps, pliers, and the thinnest bits for a drill press from that earlier time in her life.

 Decades earlier, she’d engraved her work ID# 16142 on all of her tools as well as her toolbox.
 Years ago, I marked my wrenches, squares, tape measures, chalklines, levels, utility knives, hammers, and even that first cat’s paw with dabs of green and purple paint to identify my tools.
+I didn’t paint all the power tools.
 I hauled around a lot of my carpentry hand tools in a heavy, old leather toolbox originally built to house surveying equipment.
 Both boxes now sit on shelves, infrequently opened for small project work around my home.

-To whom will I leave my grandmother’s steel tool box and my leather tool box?
-Will I live to see a significant third wave of Rosies, of women in the trades?
+I do wonder to whom I’ll leave my grandmother’s steel tool box and my leather tool box.
+Also, will I live to see a significant third wave of Rosies, of women in the trades?